awslabs/chorus/README.md

 #### Part 2: Run the example using python code

-The Chorus package includes a Python implementation of the exactly same agent team.
+The DMAC package includes a Python implementation of the exactly same agent team.
 You can run it by simply executing the following command:

 ```bash
 python examples/python/hello_world.py